-There are three popular ways to visualize project progress:
+There are three popular ways to create your own visual project management tool:

 Timelines (or Gantt charts)

 One way to visualize a project plan is to create a timeline or Gantt chart of your project schedule.
-Project timelines are visual outlines of your project plan.
-With timeline management, you can organize project details in a bar chart to show when each task or deliverable in your project needs to be completed, how long it’ll take, and in what order.Create a project chart template
+With timeline management, you can organize project details in a bar chart to show when each task or deliverable in your project needs to be completed and how long each task will take.Buat templat linimasa

-Timelines are helpful when you have a project where you don’t just need to know when everything is due, but also when to start it and how long it will take.
+Timelines are helpful when you have a timely project with tasks that need to hit their deadlines.
+They show you when to start each task and how long it will take.
 By mapping everything out in a project timeline, you can better allocate resources, staff team members on different steps, and visualize dependencies.

 With timeline management, you can create a project plan that shows how all of the pieces of your project fit together and make changes as needed to stop problems before they start.
 Timelines are great for:

 Timeline management is most useful when every task has a start and end date.
 Think of your timeline like a visual bar chart—if your tasks don’t have start and end dates, there isn’t much to visualize.
-If you’re planning a project with a lot of daily tasks, it might be more helpful to visualize your work in a project calendar or Kanban board.
+If you’re planning a project with a lot of daily tasks or one where the due dates are flexible, such as with Agile project management, it might be more helpful to visualize your work in a project calendar or Kanban board.

 Let’s say you’re planning a product launch.
-Because it requires team members from cross-functional teams—product, engineering, marketing, sales, customer support—to pull off a successful launch, the project is bound to be complicated.
+In order to hit your goals successfully, you need to work as a dynamic, cross-functional team, incorporating team members from product, engineering, marketing, sales, customer support to pull off a successful launch.
+Because you’re working with so many different stakeholders, the project is bound to be complicated.

 In Asana, you can easily share your project with stakeholders and teammates.
 By visualizing your work in Timeline View, you can get buy in on your plan and adjust and adapt schedules as things change.
 Visualize dependencies between tasks, and pinpoint dependency conflicts before they start.Petakan linimasa proyek dengan Asana

-Kanban boards are a visual system for organizing a project where each task or piece of work is represented by a card.
+Kanban boards are a visual system for organizing a project where each task or actionable piece of work is represented by a card.
 These cards are then arranged in one of several columns representing the stages of a project or process, the owner of the task, the priority of the work, or whatever system works best for your team.
-As each task or deliverable progresses, you move the card representing the task from column to column so you can easily see where in the process the task is.Buat Papan Kanban dengan Asana
+As each task or deliverable progresses, you move the card representing the task from column to column so you can easily see where in the process the task is.Templat papan Kanban gratis

-Kanban-style project management tends to work best for projects with distinct stages that each task goes through before being completed.
-Kanban boards are great tools for Agile teams working in sprints, since they allow you to clearly see how work is progressing.
+Kanban-style project management is useful for projects that have multiple stages.
+These stages can be simple—for example, to-do, working on, finished—but the important thing is that these stages are a way for tasks to move from stage to stage.
+For example, Kanban boards are great tools for Agile teams working in sprints, since they allow you to clearly see how work is progressing.
 In particular, Kanban boards are great for:

 New bugs (i.e. your backlog)